 This Crispy Fried Fish Burger Recipe will be a go-to when you’re craving something delicious!
 Panko-crusted cod fillets are fried until golden brown and crispy.
 The whole thing is generously topped with a homemade tartar sauce recipe and an easy coleslaw.
 You’re gonna love this one!

 Hey friends!
 I’m really excited to be sharing this crispy fish burger recipe with you today!
-Ok, truth be told, I’m always pretty amped up to share a recipe with you guys, but even more so with this one.
+Okay, truth be told, I’m always excited to share a recipe with you guys, but even more so with this one.

 Why?
 Well, firstly it’s cod season here in Newfoundland!
 If you know anything about this province it’s that cod is king!
 Secondly, this cod fish burger is super easy to whip up.
 And, of course, it’s SO freakin’ good!

 I picked up freshly caught cod (like caught that day) and was determined to put it to good use.
 With just a couple of extra things to go with, like homemade tartar sauce and coleslaw, this is one belly satisfying burger.